Grebeg Syawal Ceremony

 Grebeg Mulud Ceremony

-Gerebeg Maulud is that the climax of Sekaten. control yearly on the twelfth day of the third month of the Javanese calendar, Grebeg Mulud ceremony commences within the morning with the Palace Guards in ancient uniforms parading a Gunungan (a mountain formed cone of rice encircled by fruits, vegetables, eggs, peanuts then on symbolizing the prosperity of the Mataram Kingdom) from the Sultan Palace to the good house of prayer on Malioboro street once prayers at the house of prayer area unit finished, the rice cone is cut and also the food distributed to those attending.
+Gerebeg Maulud is the climax of Sekaten. control yearly on the twelfth day of the third month of the Javanese calendar, Grebeg Mulud ceremony commences within the morning with the Palace Guards in ancient uniforms parading a Gunungan (a mountain formed cone of rice encircled by fruits, vegetables, eggs, peanuts then on symbolizing prosperity of Mataram Kingdom) from the Sultan Palace to the good house of prayer on Malioboro street once prayers at the house of prayer area unit finished, the rice cone is cut and also the food distributed to those attending.

 Tanggap Warsa Suro

 Held annually throughout the primary month of the Javanese calendar (Suro) this ceremony celebrates the Javanese 12 months with the extravagant leather puppet and alternative dance performances.

 Pitcher Filling Ceremony